Cost of Attendance

 |Loan Fees (if applicable)||$302|

 Tuition for the three-year Doctor of Mininstry program is $10,000 per year.
-Annual mandatory fees are approximately $534.
+Each student receives a $3000 per year scholarship to reduce the cost of tuition to $7000 per year.
+Annual mandatory fees are approximately $540.
 An additional one-time transcript fee of $70 is assessed in the first semester of enrollment.

 Other estimated expenses include books and supplies, living expenses, travel/parking, and loan fees (if applicable).
 Books and supplies, including software, are estimated at $600 per year.
 Other expenses, such as living and travel, will vary based on student choice and circumstances.
 Four visits to the Emory University campus are required during the three-year instruction period.
 The total for these estimated expenses is $18,680, as established by the Emory University Office of Financial Aid for the degree cost of attendance budget.